What is the best smart thermostat?

 - Frost protection

-Stops your pipes from freezing by firing up the heating if the outside temperature drops below a certain limit.
+Stops your pipes from freezing by firing up the heating if the outside temperature drops below a specific limit.

 - Holiday mode